 This table is the same as the D2 model except without the semi-auto return function.
 The stop button on the D2 becomes the on/ off switch on the D1.
 Besides that the tables are identical.
-One available.
+Many in Stock.

 The full auto version of the D2.
 Comes with a repeat selector select switch which can be set for full repeat or from zero to six.
 One available.

 1981 direct drive semi-auto model which actually has better rumble and wow & flutter numbers than the D2 series tables.
 This model has a more sleek appearance than it's predecessors and also has the cue mechanism on the exterior of the dustcover.
 Two available, really nice table!

 This is the full auto version of the SL-D202.
 One available.

 Full-auto direct drive table from circa 1988.
 The p-mount design allows for easy cartridge changes and the overall operation is very simple.
 The difference between a Technics S tonearm or straight tonearm is purely aesthetic.
 On the straight tonearm the headshell is offset at the very end of the arm which achieves the correct angle.
 One in stock